How Much Is a Wood Router in 2024?

 Cost Ranges by Brand

 Router prices also vary based on the brand and quality of construction.
-Here are average price ranges for both Consumer/DIY and Professional models from the major manufacturers:
+Below are average price ranges from the major manufacturers:

 Consumer/DIY Brands